chetanthawani11/lifedash/docs/TASK-4.1-COMPLETE.md

 **What You Should See:**
 - URL changes to: `http://localhost:3000/journals`
 - Beautiful page with title "📔 My Journals"
-- "+ New Journal" button in top right
+- "New Journal" button in top right
 - Since you have no journals yet, you'll see an empty state with:
   - Large 📔 icon
   - "No Journals Yet" message